-A role that requires physical fitness, intelligence and most importantly, a willingness to co-operate with people
+A role that requires physical fitness, intelligence and most importantly, a willingness to cooperate with people

-The development of our modern gun dog breeds has evolved along with transition from hunting with bows and spear, to hunting with guns.
+The development of our modern sporting dog breeds has evolved along with transition from hunting with bows and spear, to hunting with guns.

 Allocation to each sub-group is dependent on the role played by the dog in the shooting field.

 Here are the four sub-groups

 - Setters and pointers